Come and join us to Detect cancer in blood.

 These population screening systems are organized by the national health system.

-Colorectal cancer is the second cause of death from cancer, and it is the one with the highest number of cases if we consider both sexes.
+Colorectal cancer is the second leading cause of cancer death worldwide and is the third most common cancer in both men and women.
 But it is also one of the easiest to treat with early diagnosis.

 It is estimated that colon cancer is surmountable in 90% of cases when detected early.

 There are currently two tests for early detection: